digram/bukua-auth/README.md

 ### Key Notes:
 ✅ **`BUKUA_USER_MODEL`**: Ensure this matches your application’s `User` model location.
-✅ **Callback URL**: Must be registered in your Bukua OAuth settings.
+✅ **Callback URL**: Must be registered when creating a user access client in the developer dashboard.

 #### User model configuration